-In a category they've dominated since the award's inception, DC Comics has been named the Diamond Gem Publisher of the Year in the over 4% market share category by retailers.
+In a category they've dominated since the award's inception, retailers have named DC Comics the Diamond Gem Publisher of the Year in the over 4% market share category.
 This is the publisher's 4th win in a row, with Marvel Comics' last win coming in 2008 (when the mega-crossover Secret Invasion was published).

 Meanwhile, of the smaller publishers, the reborn Valiant Entertainment takes Publisher of the Year in the under 4% market share division, in just their first year of publishing.

 DC Comics also took the Backlist Publisher of the Year category, while Marvel was recognized as the Top Dollar Comic Book Publisher.
 Viz Media wins for Manga, Wizards of the Coast for Game Manufacturer, and DC once again in the Toy Manufacturer of the Year category with DC Collectibles.